Dodgy Employers Could Be Sent to the Joint Under New Wage Theft Laws

 In April, when changes were made to the Fair Work Act 2009 (the Act) to support the JobKeeper scheme, the Fair Work Commission (FWC) was also attributed new powers to handle JobKeeper disputes.
 Reportedly, the FWC was flooded with more than 200 applications by the first week of May, but only around 25% of claims fell within the Commission’s jurisdiction.
 Although roughly 60% of early JobKeeper disputes were withdrawn because they fell outside of the new jurisdiction, the trend of claims being lodged that the FWC does not have the power to determine has continued unabated.

-Continue reading “JobKeeper Disputes round-up”Minimum Wages To Increase By 1.75%
+Continue reading “JobKeeper Disputes round-up”OUR SERVICES

 Representation